When it comes to investing in individual companies, I’ve largely stuck to index funds. I’m not that into “stock picking.”

 Table of Contents

 When it comes to the news, you can go to your favorite news websites and scan the headlines or subscribe to email newsletters that will send you the top stories.
-I prefer to do both when I can but if I have a busy day, I like to get a quick refresh so I’m not out of the loop.
+I prefer to do both but if I have a busy day, it’s nice to get a quick refresh so I’m not out of the loop.
 If I have downtime during the day, maybe I load up my favorite sites.

-My two favorite newsletters are The Hustle and Morning Brew.
-Both are free.
+My three favorite newsletters are The Hustle, Morning Brew, and the Daily Upside.
+All are free.

 I enjoy The Hustle because it talks about business with a heavy emphasis on technology and startups.
 There is certainly a healthy dose of financial and public news but it goes deeper on technology, which is an area of emphasis for me.
 They also have a Sunday newsletter that goes on a deep dive into an esoteric subject that I usually find fascinating – the most recent one looked at the business of running vending machines.

-I enjoy Morning Brew for broader business and financial news.
+I subscribe to Morning Brew for broader business and financial news.
 Since The Hustle is more tech-focused (which is a positive), Morning Brew can help round out the picture and fill in any gaps.

-The best part is that if a news story is big enough, it is often covered in both (which is itself a strong signal).
+The best part is that if a news story is big enough, it is often covered in several (which is itself a strong signal).

-Finally, I round it out with The Morning Briefing from the New York Times.
+Finally, I there’s always The Morning Briefing from the New York Times for general news.
 It’s not business-focused but it helps put everything else in context.